sibamoussa/sibamoussa/README.md

 # Hi, I'm Siba and welcome to my GitHub Page! 👋
 <br/>

-## 👨🏻‍💻 &nbsp;About Me&nbsp;
+## 👩‍💻 &nbsp;About Me&nbsp;
-- ⚡ Im a Machine Learning Engineer with over 6 years of experience in the healthcare industry.
+-  🧠 Im a Machine Learning Engineer with over 6 years of experience in the healthcare industry.
 <!-- 🔍 Seeking new Fully Remote opportunities. -->
 - ✍️ Available for collaboration on Voluntary and Community Projects.
-- 👾 In my spare time I enjoy Hiking, Cooking, Swimming &amp; building things.
+- 🤸🏻‍♂️ In my spare time I enjoy hiking, cooking, swimming &amp; building things.
 - 😄 Fun fact: ...
 I have lived on three continents and looking to experience all seven.
 <!--- 📰 _**Check out my first dev article on [HashNode - Use a Free Scheduler to Restart your App Dynos in Heroku!](https://rbhachu.hashnode.dev/use-a-free-scheduler-to-restart-your-dynos-in-heroku)**_
 <br/> -->